Housing Production Plan

 Brookline's Housing Production Plan (PDF) has been finalized.
 Thanks to all who participated in the community process for your dedication and continued input.
 The Housing Advisory Board will review the HPP at its September 19th meeting.
 The HPP will be reviewed and voted upon by the Planning Board on September 21st and by the Board of Selectmen on September 27th.

 The 4th Housing Production Plan Community Workshop was held on June 20th at Brookline Town Hall.
-The workshop was focused on the development of local strategies that would aid in the creation and preservation of affordable housing in Brookline.
+The workshop was focused on the development of local strategies (PDF) that would aid in the creation and preservation of affordable housing in Brookline.
 View a summary of the discussion (PDF).

 The site selection map was revised since the June 10th meeting and was available for public comment.
 The current map (PDF) eliminated parcels with housing units in condominium ownership, significantly reducing the number of parcels that were included in the previous analysis.

 The 3rd Housing Production Plan Community Workshop was held on June 1st at Brookline Town Hall.
-The workshop was centered on Site Selection, as a follow up to the previous April workshop where Site Selection Criteria was discussed.
+The workshop was centered on Site Selection (PDF), as a follow up to the previous April workshop where Site Selection Criteria was discussed.
 The application of Site Selection Criteria to parcels Town-wide led to a discussion of sites where multi-unit or mixed-use development could occur in the future.
 View a summary of the discussion (PDF) and see the Selection Criteria and initial yield of parcels (PDF) as depicted on GIS maps.

 The next Workshop will prioritize strategies to help encourage the creation and preservation of affordable housing in Brookline.
-Please register for the 4th and final Community Workshop on June 20th here:
+Please register for the 4th and final Community Workshop on June 20th:

 COMMUNITY WORKSHOP MOVED FROM PIERCE SCHOOL TO TOWN HALL